dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 with other option buttons with the same GroupName property.

-» ControlSource: The worksheet cell that’s linked to the option button.
+» ControlSource: The worksheet cell that's linked to the option button.

 The cell displays TRUE if the control is selected or FALSE if the control is